kartograph/kartograph.org/docs/kartograph.py/index.md

         }
     }

+### Specifying the input charset

+While Kartograph.py tries to guess the right charset on a per shape level, you can speed up things by explicitly naming the source charset.

+    "mylayer": {
+        "src": "countries.shp",
+        "charset": "latin-1"
+    }

+On the output-side, Kartograph.py will encode all SVGs in Unicode.

 ## Adding PostGIS layers

 You can add a PostGIS layer by passing information about the database to ``layer.src``.
 To avoid conflicts with shapefiles you need to prepend "**postgis:**" to the database configuration string.
 Also Kartograph.py needs to know which table you want to read from.